6. Common Problems & Inspired Solutions

 - Join one of the “homeschooling with Netflix or Amazon Prime” groups on Facebook and see how other families use these resources.

 Most experts agree that kids are spending too much time in front of their computers.
 However, not all screen time is equal.
-Is your child zoning out on video games, or is she learning programming?
+Is your child zoning out on video games, or is she learning to program?
 Is your son spending all of his time on social media, or is he writing a novel?
 Find out.
 Ask questions!
 Consider your child’s answers as you come up with a reasonable plan for managing screen time this summer.

 Whatever decision you make concerning your child’s time on the computer, expectations must be clear, fair, and consistent from the very start of the summer.
 Encouraging your child’s input in this matter makes success more likely.